 Currently no certificate of added qualification (CAQ) or subspecialty certification is offered nationally for advanced mood psychiatry training.

 The Mood Fellowship at Mayo Clinic's campus in Minnesota, began in 2018.
-We anticipate that one trainee will complete this program annually.
+One trainee completes this program annually.